- Microbial safety

 Knowledge and practical tools

-- Knowledge about the occurrence of pathogens in pollution sources and how these are spread via water.
+- Knowledge about the occurrence of pathogens and antimicrobial resistance in contamination sources and their spread via water.

-- Development of Microbial Source Tracking genomics methods for tracking contamination sources.
+- Development of Microbial Source Tracking genomics methods for tracing contamination sources.

-- Development of genomics tools to determine the spread of new pathogens via water, with future research directed at viruses and antibiotic resistance.
+- Development of genomics tools to determine the presence and fate of new pathogens and antimicrobial resistance in water, and for water-quality surveillance.

-- Use of a transparent and consistent Quantitative Microbial Risk Assessment (QMRA) system for fast and effective risk analysis.
+- Use of Quantitative Microbial Risk Assessment (QMRA) system for fast and effective risk analysis.

-- Development and use of Water (Cycle) Safety Plans (WSPs) to make water safe; from identification, prioritisation and management of risks to communication.
+- Development and use of Water (Cycle) Safety Plans (WSPs) to make water safe; the WSPs cover the entire range of issues, from risk identification, prioritisation, management, to communication.

-With KWR’s solid knowledge and effective tools, the water sector has the means to make the microbial safety and hygiene of drinking water manageable.
-In this regard, KWR has regularly proved its reliability as a partner, both in the Netherlands and internationally.
-Since KWR is a WHO Collaborating Centre for Water Quality & Health, developing countries can also count on our expertise; for instance, in reducing infant mortality resulting from infectious diseases caused by unsafe drinking water and unhygienic sanitation.
+The KWR knowledge and tools provide the water sector with instruments to assess and manage the microbial safety of their water systems.
+Both in the Netherlands and internationally, KWR has a strong track record as a reliable partner in assessing and improving the safety of water systems.
+The applications range from drinking water supply (centralised, decentralised), reuse of wastewater (drinking water, agriculture, food industry), bathing water and industry water.
+KWR is a WHO Collaborating Centre for Water Quality & Health, so that developing countries can also count on our expertise; for instance, in reducing infant mortality resulting from infectious diseases caused by unsafe drinking water and unhygienic sanitation.